Skills for Life

 By providing the children with the aforementioned skills and knowledge, alongside an enthusiastic and positive approach to teaching and learning, the children are being provided with essential skills for life which will prepare them for life in modern Britain.

-Please click on the links below to see curriculum plans for each year group
+Please click on the boxes below to see curriculum plans for each year group